machinalis/iepy/docs/installation.rst

 IEPY installation
 ==================

+IEPY runs on *python 3*, and it's fully tested with version *3.4*.
-This installation notes assume that you have a just installed *ubuntu 13.10 server*.
-If instead of that you have a *desktop* installation, or another version, some details or software versions may be slightly different.
+This installation notes assume that you have a just installed *ubuntu 14.04 desktop version*.
+Some details or software versions may be slightly different if you are running from a different platform.
-Given that IEPY can be installed both in python2.7 and python3.3 [1]_ or higher, pay attention to the warning notes here and there explaining the small differences.

-..
-[1] For python 3 IEPY is using an alpha release of NLTK.

 Because of it's dependencies, installation it's not a single pip install, and requires a bit of extra work, but it's actually not that hard.

 Outline:
     - install some system packages
-    - install python libraries
+    - install iepy itself
+    - download 3rd party binaries
     - (optional) install development tools
-    - (optional) install example application

 System software needed